 After several years of dating, Jeremy decided to pop the question while on vacation in the Bahamas with friends; an excellent start to a beautiful life together.
 The couple tied the knot in St. Augustine, Florida at The Treasury on the Plaza.
 With a grand entrance that included both fog and cold sparks, a mouthwatering three-tiered cake made up of chocolate, pistachio, and dulce de leche, and even a crowd-surfing session, this destination wedding located in the heart of the Ancient City was the best party the couple has ever thrown!

 Why They Chose St. Augustine

 Kyle is originally from Jacksonville, Florida and Jeremy is from Griffin, Georgia.
-They chose St. Augustine, Florida because they knew it was the perfect place for family and friends to come together, while also providing them with all they wanted from their dream venue.
+St. Augustine was the best destination wedding location for them because they knew it was the perfect place for family and friends to come together, while also providing them with all they wanted from their dream venue.
 “St. Augustine was the most beautiful location without being too far for those traveling,” explained Kyle.
 “We chose The Treasury because of its beautifully modern and elegant design.”

 The Wedding Ceremony

 Kyle and Jeremy knew they wanted their big day to be as family and friend-focused as possible.
 “We really wanted our loved ones to be a part of it,” said Kyle.
 “We had large wedding parties made up of friends from all walks of life, and we each had our sibling as our best person.
 Our aunts sang during the ceremony, and my dad even officiated the wedding.”